alvr-org/ALVR/README.md

 Now, we have Gear VR / Oculus Go Controller support!

 Note that many PCVR games require 6DoF controller or multiple buttons, so you might not able to play those games.
+You can find playable games in [List of tested VR games and experiences](https://github.com/polygraphene/ALVR/wiki/List-of-tested-VR-games-and-experiences).

 ## Requirements

 ALVR requires any of the following devices: